Last updated Oct 16th, 2024

 After you review a contact tagged as a community qualified Lead in Common Room, you can manually push the contact to Salesforce via the "Send to Salesforce" button on the Contact profile, Contact explorer, and Contact lists in segments to create a new Lead or Contact (depending on how you've set up your Salesforce integration) for your sales and marketing teams to review.
 When you create a new Contact in Salesforce via Common Room, Common Room populates the First Name, Last Name, and Email Salesforce Contact fields by default.

-The Salesforce CRM integration with Common Room is included in our Enterprise plan and available as an add-on for Starter and Team plans.
+The Salesforce CRM integration with Common Room is available on our Enterprise plan.

 Contacts and organizations